bentsignal/convex-env/README.md

 ### Why use it?

 User defined values on the `process.env` object will always be typed `string | undefined`.
-If you want to store anything other than a string, you have to cast it at each use and hope that you entred the value correctly in `.env`
+If you want to store anything other than a string, you have to cast it at each use and hope that you entered the value correctly in `.env`

 This package gives you the reassurance that when you use an environment variable in your code, it will: